Skip to main content

 2. Click Save changes.

 3. Copy and paste the script tag to your website.
 The script tag is used to include a JavaScript file served by HackerOne to generate the iframe necessary to embed the report submission page.
-As the script tag is replaced by the iframe, you can insert the tag wherever you want the iframe to be included.
+As the iframe replaces the script tag, you can insert the tag wherever you want the iframe to be included.

-Note: The URL within the script contains a UUID (e.g. 25ab901d-7cea-481b-8ac2-c16b7d10d577).
+Note: The URL within the script contains a UUID (e.g., 25ab901d-7cea-481b-8ac2-c16b7d10d577).
 The embedded page uses this UUID to grant users access to submit reports to your program.
 Any user with access to the UUID will be able to submit reports.
-You must be careful with disclosing this UUID if you want to restrict access to submissions.
+You must be careful when disclosing this UUID if you want to restrict access to submissions.

 Alternatively, if you don’t want to include dynamic JavaScript, you can copy and paste the <iframe /> element on your website to embed a frame directly.